greegus/vue-activity-indicator/README.md

 # VueActivityIndicator

-Minimalistic activity indicator (loading icon) in shape of spinning wheel.
+Minimalistic activity indicator (loading icon) in shape of a spinning wheel.

 # Instalation